Nice-PLQ/devtools-remote-debugger/README.md

 │   ├── index.css
 │   ├── index.html
 │   ├── index.js
-├── sdk.js  # The sdk code for debugging needs to load the script in the debugged page, and it can be deployed to cdn
+├── cdp.js  # The cdp code for debugging needs to load the script in the debugged page, and it can be deployed to cdn
 ```

 3. Start the backend